 If an employer determines that there are hazards present in the workplace, the employer must then select and provide appropriate and well-fitting PPE to protect all workers who could be exposed to the hazard.

 Employers must provide training to each employee who works in an environment that poses safety and health hazards.
-Furthermore, our Eye & Face Protection Safety Training course is compliant with the specific OSHA standards regarding face and eye protection in the workplace.
+Furthermore, our Eye & Face Protection Safety Training course is aligned with the specific OSHA Requirements regarding face and eye protection in the workplace.